India: Geography

-India accounts for the bulk of the Indian subcontinent, lying atop the Indian tectonic plate, a part of the Indo-Australian Plate.
-India's defining geological processes began 75 million years ago when the Indian Plate, then part of the southern supercontinent Gondwana, began a north-eastward drift caused by seafloor spreading to its south-west, and later, south and south-east.
+India accounts for the bulk of the Indian subcontinent, lying atop the Indian tectonic plate, and a part of the Indo-Australian Plate.
+India's defining geologic processes began approximately 70 million years ago, when the Indian Plate, then part of the southern supercontinent Gondwana, began a north-eastward drift caused by seafloor spreading to its south-west, and later, south and south-east.
 Simultaneously, the vast Tethyan oceanic crust, to its northeast, began to subduct under the Eurasian Plate.
-These dual processes, driven by convection in the Earth's mantle, both created the Indian Ocean and caused the Indian continental crust eventually to under-thrust Eurasia and to uplift the Himalayas.
+The Indian continental crust, however, was obstructed and was sheared horizontally.
+Its lower crust and mantle slid under, but the upper layer piled up in sheets (or nappes) ahead of the subduction zone.
+This created the orogeny, or process of mountain building, of the Himalayas.
+The middle and stiffer layer continued to push into Tibet, causing crustal thickening of the Tibetan Plateau.
 Immediately south of the emerging Himalayas, plate movement created a vast crescent-shaped trough that rapidly filled with river-borne sediment and now constitutes the Indo-Gangetic Plain.
 The original Indian plate makes its first appearance above the sediment in the ancient Aravalli range, which extends from the Delhi Ridge in a southwesterly direction.
 To the west lies the Thar Desert, the eastern spread of which is checked by the Aravallis.

 The remaining Indian Plate survives as peninsular India, the oldest and geologically most stable part of India.
 It extends as far north as the Satpura and Vindhya ranges in central India.
 These parallel chains run from the Arabian Sea coast in Gujarat in the west to the coal-rich Chota Nagpur Plateau in Jharkhand in the east.
 To the south, the remaining peninsular landmass, the Deccan Plateau, is flanked on the west and east by coastal ranges known as the Western and Eastern Ghats; the plateau contains the country's oldest rock formations, some over one billion years old.
 Constituted in such fashion, India lies to the north of the equator between 6° 44′ and 35° 30′ north latitude and 68° 7′ and 97° 25′ east longitude.